kobehaha/tcp-proxy-system/README.md

 ## Overview

 Tcp-proxy is a high-performance proxy for tcp layer by Go, Just like other tcp proxy such as nginx, haproxy. you can use it to split your traffic to a few backends.
-Tcp aims to simplify the tcp-proxy solution of Proxy.
+Tcp-proxy aims to simplify the tcp-proxy solution of Proxy.

 ## Feature

 ### 1 Basic Function
-- request count limit
+- Support limiting the max count of connections to proxy
-- custom load balance algorithm
+- Support custom load balance algorithm
-- dynamic checking backend by heartbeat service
+- Support dynamic checking backend by heartbeat service

 ### 2. Automatic Function
-- dynamic add/remove backend without restarting proxy [doing]
+- Dynamic add/remove backend without restarting or chaning config of proxy [doing]
+- Client's ip ACL control [doing]

 ## Install